bitrise-io/devcenter/_articles/en/bitrise-cli/index.md

 - cli
 - bitrise
 - bitrise.yml
-summary: The open source Bitrise CLI / runner is responsible for interpreting and executing the build configuration.
+description: The open source Bitrise CLI / runner is responsible for interpreting and executing the build configuration.
 Using the Bitrise CLI you can run the same configuration on any compatible Mac/PC, inside and outside of bitrise.io.
 menu: